cicailalala/AERFNet/readme.md

 pip install -e .
 ```
 # Data_Preparation
-Our proposed model is a 2D based network, and all data should be expressed in 2D form with ```.nii.gz``` format.
+Following [UNet-2022](https://github.com/282857341/UNet-2022), our proposed model is a 2D based network, and all data should be expressed in 2D form with ```.nii.gz``` format.
 You can download the organized dataset from the [link](https://drive.google.com/drive/folders/1b4IVd9pOCFwpwoqfnVpsKZ6b3vfBNL6x?usp=sharing) or download the original data from the link below.
 If you need to convert other formats (such as ```.jpg```) to the ```.nii.gz```, you can look up the file and modify the [file](https://github.com/282857341/UNet-2022/blob/master/nnunet/dataset_conversion/Task120_ISIC.py) based on your own datasets.

 **Dataset I**
 [ACDC dataset](https://www.creatis.insa-lyon.fr/Challenge/acdc/) consists of 100 MRI scans.
 For each sample, the myocardium (MYO), right ventricle (RV), and left ventricle (LV) are labeled for segmentation.
 In our experiment, we set the ratio of training, validation and testing to 7:1:2.